ejmastnak/nutria/docs/source/features.rst

 Every amount field is initialized to zero, so user has the option to only specify a few nutrients of interest and leave the other nutrients blank.

-A request would look something like
+A request from frontend to backend would look something like

 .. code-block:: json